 - avoiding animals whose fur can trap and hold pollen

 This is all very well.
 But if you are anything like most people, as soon as the sun comes out and the days draw out, the last thing you want is to stay cooped up inside whilst everyone else is outside enjoying it.
-So here are a few more tips you can use to reduce your symptoms.
+So here are a few more tips you can try.

-- Sugar and local honey (completely cut out of the diet as these will have a pronounced negative effect).
-Most people think local honey is good for hay fever and it can be, but you have to use it to build up the immune system for at least 6 months before hay fever season.
-If you start using it during the system it will just aggravate the situation and make it worse.
+- Sugar and local honey – completely cut out of the diet as these can have a negative impact.
+Some people say local honey is good for hay fever and it may be, but if used in that way you have to build it up intake for at least 6 months before hay fever season.
+If you start using it during the system it may just aggravate the situation.
 The same goes for bee pollen.

-- Other sweet items and sweet treats even if made from natural sugars as these will have a negative impact
+- Other sweet items and sweet treats even if made from natural sugars may have a negative impact

 - Reduce fruit as well as this can affect, especially the more sweet fruits and strawberries.
 Hard fruits like apples and pears and other berries should be ok but I wouldn’t advise having in large quantities